 Tips on developing your child's vocabulary

-As children progress through school, they will need to use a range of adjectives, verbs and other facets of grammar in order to achieve higher levels in their literacy work.
-Expanding their vocabulary is not only necessary for their academic careers, but it’s also an essential life skill that they need to spend time developing.
+As children progress through school, they will need to use a range of adjectives, verbs and nouns in order to achieve higher levels in their literacy.
+This makes expanding their vocabulary not only necessary for their academic careers, but also an essential life skill that they need to spend time developing.

-• Encourage your child to search for new words using a dictionary so that they can understand the meaning.
-The thesaurus will also come in handy to show them words with multiple meanings
+• Encourage your child to search for new words using a dictionary so that they can understand the meaning

-• Take your child to a variety of places and initiate a discussion about your surroundings, to help them practice using these new words in a sentence
+• Take your child to a variety of places and discuss your surroundings, teaching them about new concepts and words that they can later use themselves

-• Interact with your child while reading by asking them to describe the pictures they see and the meaning of those words
+• Interact with your child while reading by asking them to describe the pictures they see and the meanings of words

-• Play word games such as Scrabble or crossword puzzles, and encourage them to use the word in a sentence
+• Play word games such as Scrabble or crossword puzzles, and encourage them to use the words they play in a sentence

 • Let the words come alive by labelling household items using post-it notes to introduce young children to a range of words